AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Using_Auth_System/README.md

 If your [`AUTH_USER_MODEL`](https://docs.djangoproject.com/en/4.0/ref/settings/#std:setting-AUTH_USER_MODEL) inherits from [`AbstractBaseUser`]() <!-- "Customizing auth in Django" / "Specifying a custom user model" / `class models.AbstractBaseUser` --> or implements its own [`get_session_auth_hash()`]() <!-- same as directly above, sub-subsection `get_session_auth_hash` --> method, authenticated sessions will include the hash returned by this function.
 In the `AbstractBaseUser` case, this is an HMAC of the password field.
 Django verifies that the hash in the session for each request matches the one that's computed during the request.
 This allows a user to log out all of their sessions by changing their password.

-The default password change views included with Django, [`PasswordChangeView`]() <!-- below --> and the `user_change_password` view in the [`django.contrib.auth`](https://docs.djangoproject.com/en/4.0/ref/contrib/auth/) admin, update the session with the new password hash so that a user changing their own password won't log themselves out.
+The default password change views included with Django, [`PasswordChangeView`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Using_Auth_System#class-passwordchangeview) and the `user_change_password` view in the [`django.contrib.auth`](https://docs.djangoproject.com/en/4.0/ref/contrib/auth/) admin, update the session with the new password hash so that a user changing their own password won't log themselves out.
 If you have a custom password change view and wish to have similar behavior, use the `update_session_auth_hash()` function.

 ##### `update_session_auth_hash(request, user)`